eslof/testapp/README.md

 dist/app.zip contains a python 'portable' zipapp and all requirements included should only need python 3 interpreter
+running build.py will install requirements into testapp and reproduce dist/app.zip

 Usage: python app.pyz --help
 to start the flask/swagger: python app.pyz serve